|

 Fotos was a prominent sports publication up until Fidel Castro

 came in to power.
-Each month, beginning in September of 1946,
+Beginning in September of 1946, Fotos Magazine

-Fotos Magazine offered 2 series, each having 4 postcards.
-Subscribers
+offered 2 series, each having 4 postcards.
+Subscribers could clip

-could clip out the coupon from the magazine and order the postcards
+out the coupon from the magazine and order the postcards by series.

 April, 1947